-If you, the Rights Holder, choose exclusive distribution, then posting your book on ACX means that (if the book is made into an audiobook) the audiobook will, at minimum, be available for digital download to consumers on Audible.com, Amazon.com, and iTunes.
+If you, the Rights Holder, choose exclusive distribution, then posting your book on ACX means that (if the book is made into an audiobook) the audiobook will, at minimum, be available for digital download to consumers on Audible, Amazon, and iTunes, as well as their global partner sites.
 These three leading digital retailers in the market reach the vast majority of audiobook buyers.

 If you choose the non-exclusive distribution option, you can distribute your audiobook to any additional retailers, in digital and/or physical format, on your own.